Richie Foran: Southend

 On 31 January 2007 he completed a £200,000 transfer to Southend United.
 His career at Southend started with an assist for Freddy Eastwood against Stoke City, after coming on as a substitute.
 He then had a man-of-the-match performance playing against Crystal Palace.
 However, his early, impressive start was somewhat tarnished when he was sent-off for a second bookable offence during a game against Leicester City.
 His first goal in a Southend shirt came in the 1–0 win against Burnley in the later part of the 2006–07 season.
 His only other goal for the club came in a Football League Trophy tie against Dagenham & Redbridge.

 Foran went on-loan to Darlington from Southend, but due to a knee injury, he returned to his 'parent' club.

 Nevertheless, he made a second loan-move to Darlington in October 2008 following an injury to their striker Liam Hatch.
 He did not play for Southend during the 2008–09 season and his contract was terminated in January 2009.

 Inverness

-Soon afterwards he joined Inverness CT on a deal until the end of the season, making him their first signing under manager Terry Butcher.
+Soon afterwards he joined Inverness Caledonian Thistle on a deal until the end of the season, making him their first signing under manager Terry Butcher.
 Foran made his debut in a goalless draw against Celtic and scored his first goal for the club in a 2–0 win over Hibernian.
 He also netted a hat-trick for Inverness in an emphatic 5–1 win over Ayr United.

 Following Inverness' relegation to the First Division in 2010, Foran became the club captain.
 He was involved in most of the games during the club's promotion back to the Scottish Premier League.

 In January 2012, he signed a new-deal to keep him at the club until 2014.
 On 12 September 2013, Foran was awarded the SPFL Player of the Month for August.